From Shapley Values to Generalized Additive Models and back: FROM GENERALIZED ADDITIVE MODELS TO SHAPLEY VALUES

-Since we have show that every subset-compliant value function corresponds to a functional decomposition of $f$, it is natural to ask whether it is also true that every functional decomposition corresponds to a subset-compliant value function.
-Perhaps somewhat surprisingly, the following Theorem shows that this is indeed the case.
+We have show that every subset-compliant value function corresponds to a functional decomposition of $f$.
+We now show that the reverse is also true, that is every functional decomposition of $f$ corresponds to a subset-compliant value function.
+The transformation that defines the value function is also known as the Zeta transform.

 \begin{theorem}[From Generalized Additive Models to Value Functions] Let $f(x)=\sum_{S\subset[d]}g_S(x)$ be any functional decomposition of $f$.
 Define the subset-compliant value function